AbbassSleiman/US-Middle-Class/README.md

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.
+This repo contains the data, `R` scripts, and final `PDF` report used in the analysis of the United States' issue of mass incarceration through a comparative analysis of global trends in education, unemployment, crime, and poverty rates, and their respective impacts on incarceration.
+Employing a Bayesian multiple linear regression model, we find evidence to suggest that poverty and unemployment negatively correlate with incarceration rates, whereas violent crime rates positively correlate.
+We also identify nuances in the relationship between educational attainment and incarceration rates.
+These insights may offer valuable considerations for policy-making aimed at addressing mass incarceration in the United States.

 ## File Structure

-The repo is structured as:
+The repo is structured as follows:

--   `data/raw_data` contains the raw data as obtained from X.
--   `data/analysis_data` contains the cleaned dataset that was constructed.
--   `model` contains fitted models.
+-   `data` contains the data sources used in analysis including the raw and cleaned data. @sec-raw explains how one could gain access to the raw datasets.
 -   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `models` contains fitted models.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, clean, and test the data.
+It also contains the script used to generate the model used in the paper.

+## Raw Data {#sec-raw}

+There were 5 raw datasets in total that were used in this paper, all of which can be publically accessed and downloaded from the following links:
+- `incarceration-rates-by-country-2024.csv` can be downloaded at https://worldpopulationreview.com/country-rankings/incarceration-rates-by-country.
+- `poverty-rate-by-country-2024.csv` can be downloaded at https://worldpopulationreview.com/country-rankings/poverty-rate-by-country.
+- `violent-crime-rates-by-country-2024.csv` can be downloaded at https://worldpopulationreview.com/country-rankings/violent-crime-rates-by-country.
+- `unemployment-by-country-2024.csv` can be downloaded at https://worldpopulationreview.com/country-rankings/violent-crime-rates-by-country.
+- `education-rankings-by-country-2024.csv` can be downloaded at https://worldpopulationreview.com/country-rankings/education-rankings-by-country.

+Note that the data could not be automatically downloaded using a script as accessing the data requires the user to input their email when attempting to download.
+The raw data will be immediately emailed to the user as a result for use.

 ## Parquet Usage

 I acknowledge that the usage of a parquet would have been ideal as opposed to saving the analysis data as a csv.
 Unfortunately, due to a recent update, an error with writing files as a parquet prevented me from being able to save the data as a parquet in a timely manner.

-## Raw Data

-The raw data can be publically accessed and downloaded from the following links:
-- `...` can be downloaded at ...

-Note that the data could not be automatically downloaded using a script as accessing the data requires the user to input their email when attempting to download.
-The raw data will be immediately emailed to the user as a result for use.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.

-## Some checks

-- [ ] Change the rproj file name so that it's not starter_folder.Rproj
-- [ ] Change the README title so that it's not Starter folder
-- [ ] Remove files that you're not using
-- [ ] Update comments in R scripts
-- [ ] Remove this checklist
+No auto-complete tools such as co-pilot were used in the course of this project.
+However, CHATGPT-3.5 was used to aid in the writing of this paper.
+The entire chat history can be found in `other/llm/usage.txt`